General Convex Agreement with Near-Optimal Communication: Supersending

-Finally, we assume that, in addition to $\Pi_{\ba}$ achieving $\ba$ in $B$ and $B$ containing an honest majority, $A$ contains more than $n_A / 2$ honest virtual parties that hold the same $L$-bit message $m$.
+Finally, we assume that, in addition to $B$ being $\ba$-friendly, $A$ contains more than $n_A / 2$ honest virtual parties that hold the same $L$-bit message $m$.
 In this case, $\sendShares^L$ ensures that every honest virtual party in $B$ joins the first invocation of $\reconstructFromShares^L$ with a majority of identical tuples valid with respect to the encoding of $m$.
 Then, \Cref{lemma:reconstruct-from-shares} ensures that all honest virtual parties obtain $m^\star = m$ in the first execution of $\reconstructFromShares^L$.
-Afterwards, the honest virtual parties in $B$ distribute $m$ in $\supersend$, hence \Cref{lemma:send-shares} ensures that the honest virtual parties obtain tuples for $z^\star$ that enable them to reconstruct $m^\star$ once again in $\reconstructFromShares^L$, and hence output $m^\star$. \end{proof}
+Afterwards, the honest virtual parties in $B$ distribute $m$ in $\supersend^L$, hence \Cref{lemma:send-shares} ensures that the honest virtual parties obtain tuples for $z^\star$ that enable them to reconstruct $m^\star$ once again in $\reconstructFromShares^L$, and hence output $m^\star$. \end{proof}